ntakirutimanapierre/FINIA/README.md

 - Prof. Chimwemwe Chipeta (Wits)
 - Mr. Yves Mfitumukiza Ndayisaba (CMU)

-Funding was provided by the Afritec Network.
+Funding was provided by the [Afritec Network](https://measuring-digital-financ-opoy9ek.gamma.site/)

 For more detailed information, please refer to the full project presentation available at the [project website](https://measuring-digital-financ-opoy9ek.gamma.site/).